Tsavo East and Tsavo West

-The park is named after river Tsavo and has been divided into Tsavo East and Tsavo West.
-Tsavo East is one of the oldest and largest parks in Kenya, but because of its relatively flat landscape, many tourists prefer to go to Tsavo West.
-The two parks are divided by one of East Africa’s major transport arteries: Mombasa Road.
-Recently, the railway has also become part of this.
-If you take that train from Nairobi to Mombasa, for example, you will also spot elephants and other wildlife from the train.
-Something you’re going to want to experience!
+Tsavo National Park is known for the classic African red soil and therefore the red elephant.
+The park is named after the Tsavo River and can be divided into Tsavo East and Tsavo West.
+Tsavo East is one of the oldest and largest parks in Kenya, but due to its relatively flat landscape, many tourists prefer to go to Tsavo West.
+The two parks are divided by one of East Africa’s most important transport arteries: Mombasa Road.
+Recently, it also includes the railway.
+If you take that train from, say, Nairobi to Mombasa, you will also spot elephants and other wildlife from the train.
+That’s something else than a traditional Dutch cow in a green meadow!